Getting Started with Workspace ONE Experience Management

 Experience Management empowers administrators to track cross-platform key performance indicators, or KPIs, that impact employee experience – such as tracking OS crashes, application load times, battery performance issues, and many more – and use this data to generate an employee experience score.
 Then this quantitative data can be correlated with user sentiment data made possible by surveys built into Workspace ONE to provide a comprehensive picture of employee experience.

-Experience Management provides a continuous improvement feedback cycle to increase employee productivity by leveraging an end-to-end platform required to deliver an exceptional employee experience and enable proactive IT.
+Experience Management provides the continuous feedback cycle required to increase employee productivity, deliver an exceptional employee experience and enable proactive IT.

 How does it work?

-Clients on devices and the Intelligence SDK built into Workspace ONE Productivity Apps and internally developed mobile apps provide telemetry to monitor app and device performance.
+Clients on devices and the Intelligence SDK built into mobile apps provides telemetry to monitor app and device performance.
 In addition, employee sentiment can be collected via surveys created in Omnissa Intelligence and delivered to users via Workspace ONE Intelligent Hub.
 This data is fed into pre-built and custom reports and dashboards for admin analysis.
 Machine learning is utilized to learn expected upper and lower thresholds of device and app data over time and surface anomalies.
-Guided root cause analysis provides recommendations for actions and the Freestyle Orchestrator automation engine enables workflows for common resolutions.
+Guided root cause analysis provides recommendations for actions, and the Freestyle Orchestrator automation engine enables workflows for common resolutions.

 Prerequisites